Your Perfect Funday Sunday in Cozumel

 Plus, a visit to Cozumel‘s museum of the island sets you up perfectly for a day downtown, walking around enjoying some great authentic shopping, street art and galleries, cool new coffee shops, and some incredible local food and other activities – also, link here for some essential things to do in downtown Cozumel.

-Diving in Cozumel is 7 Days a Week
+Diving in Cozumel: All Seven Days a Week

 Of course, you can go diving on a Sunday, where the coral reef and the Island’s national marine park remain open!